neurobooth/neurobooth-terra/README.rst

    $ pip install --upgrade https://api.github.com/repos/neurobooth/neurobooth-terra/zipball/master

-and it will install ``hnn-core`` along with the dependencies which are not already installed.
+and it will install ``neurobooth-terra`` along with the dependencies which are not already installed.

 To check if everything worked fine, you can do::

-	$ python -c 'import hnn_core'
+	$ python -c 'import neurobooth_terra'

 and it should not give any error messages.